shawns3/solo-video/README.md

 the default onboard video streaming service with a custom service that is compatible with the original service and additionally implements a custom image processing routine.
-The current routine performs face detection utilizing the Haar Cascades detector implement in OpenCV.
+The current routine performs face detection utilizing the Haar Cascades detector implemented in OpenCV.

 # Testing the Code